RMX3474-Development/unlock-bypass/README.md

 The `deeptesting-junk.pl` script does nothing else than simulate the https requests performed by the deeptesting app to their `lkf.realmemobile.com` server; it does not save or send any data anywhere else.

-On a debian-like linux system, use `apt-get install libwww-perl libcrypt-rijndael-perl` to install the required modules.
+On a debian-like linux system, use `apt-get install libwww-perl libcrypt-rijndael-perl` to install the modules required by this script.

+On windows, the [Strawberry Perl](https://strawberryperl.com/) distribution includes those modules by default.

 [^1]: The app is getting that value from the [`/proc/oplusVersion/serialID`][serial_id] file.
 If you instead try with something that looks like a pcb number, they place your request in